 The recovery time for an angiogram is 2-6 hours.
-You will return to your room in the Outpatient area where your family will be able to visit during this time.
+You will be able to have visitors during this time.
+You may be taken there after your procedure.
 You may be receiving sedation and you will need an escort to drive you home or have arrangements for someone to pick you up.
 We CANNOT discharge you without an escort.
 There is a possibility that you may need to be admitted overnight.
 Bring an overnight bag.
 We will provide discharge instructions prior to discharge.
 Please contact your Primary Care Physician after the procedure about restarting your medications, and when your blood tests should be taken.